minimal-manifest-twrp/platform_manifest_twrp_aosp/README.md

     repo sync

-NOTE: Device makefile in the device tree and dependencies file should use the "twrp" prefix.

 Then to build for a device with recovery partition:

      cd <source-dir>; export ALLOW_MISSING_DEPENDENCIES=true; . build/envsetup.sh; lunch twrp_<device>-eng; mka recoveryimage